Sigismund, Archduke of Austria: Biography

 In 1477, his cousin Frederick, crowned Holy Roman Emperor in 1452, elevated him to Archduke.
 Three years later, Princess Eleanor died, and in 1484, Sigismund married the 16-year-old Catherine of Saxony, daughter of the Wettin duke Albert III of Saxony.
 He had no offspring from either marriage.

 In the later years of the 1470s and early 1480s Sigismund issued a decree that instituted a radical coinage reformation that eventually led up to the creation of the world's first really large and heavy silver coin in nearly a millennium, the guldengroschen, which the Habsburgs in Bohemia developed later into the thaler.
 This coin was the ancestor of many of the major European coin denominations to come later and also of the US dollar.
 Using new mining methods and technology, the largely quiescent silver mines in Tirol were brought back into production and soon numerous surrounding states were re-opening old mines and minting similar coins.
 This production of large coinage exploded as silver from Spain's colonies in the Americas flooded the European economy.
 It is from these reforms in part that Sigismund acquired the nickname of der Münzreiche, or "rich in coin".

 Sigismund was easily swayed by the bad advice of his council and in March 1487 entered into a pointless war with the Republic of Venice, sometimes called the War of Rovereto.
 Tyrolean forces quickly seized silver mines in the Valsugana valley owned by Venice, and in April 1487 Sigismund outraged Venice further when he imprisoned 130 Venetian merchants traveling to the fair at Bozen (modern Bolzano) and confiscated their goods.
 Tyrol stormed the Pass of Calliano and later besieged the castle at Rovereto using a massive bombard, one of the earliest times such a large piece had been used in warfare.
 The war continued through summer but ended with no decisive victory for either side.
 One notable casualty of the conflict was the condottiero Roberto Sanseverino d'Aragona.

-By 1490 the opposition of Tyrolean nobles compelled Sigismund to hand over the rulership to Frederick's son Archduke Maximilian I, who later succeeded his father as Holy Roman Emperor.
+By 1490 the opposition of Tyrolean nobles compelled Sigismund to hand over the rulership to Frederick's son Archduke Maximilian, who later succeeded his father as Holy Roman Emperor.
 Whether Sigismund voluntarily handed over power to Maximilian or was strongly coerced by the latter is not clear.
 With Sigismund's death in 1496, the Tyrolean branch of the Habsburg Leopoldian line became extinct, leaving Archduke Maximilian as sole heir to all the dynasty's possessions.